playframework/templatecontrol/README.md

 ### Project forks

-You need to have forks for each of the repositories.
+You need to have forks for each of the repositories in your personal GitHub account.

 For that you can use the scripts `scripts/create-forks-play.sh` and `scripts/create-forks-lagom.sh`.